Coly ME (Match Engine) API documentation

 Response Example 2:

-Retrieves a list of Groups records, with the total number of groups and detailed information about each group.
+Retrieves a list of Units records, with the total number of units and detailed information about each unit.

 Response example:

-Updates Group record fields and returns it updated.
-You can alter the name and the capacity of the group record you created.
+Updates Unit record fields and returns it updated.
+You can alter the name and the capacity of the unit record you created.

 Example request body